agsb/jelly/documents/LogBook.md

 _KISS_

 Easy cut-off.

 Do simplify math operations just to 'decode, increase, decrease, copy'.
+Do a short-cut in 74HC393 counter from Q1d to CLR1, counting 0 to 7.

 ### 03/08/2023